akabhirav/Webpack-React-Electron-Boilerplate/README.md

 ### Getting Started
 Right now you have to run two commands to get this application started.

 1. Clone this repo
 2. run `npm install`

+For Development

 3. run `npm run webpack`.
 Keep this running. **Do not Close this terminal**
 4. run `npm start` in another terminal.

+For Production

+3. run `npm run build` to build the app for production(change the platform in npm script for a different platform)

 This should open the electron app with react app running inside it.